 There is only one hyperbaric (decompression) facility in French Polynesia, in Papeete.
 Many of the popular dive sites are located on other islands and it may take hours to reach the decompression facility in the event of an accident.
 Many registered dive companies require participants to have insurance cover for diving.
 Regardless, you should ensure that your insurance covers whatever activity you intend to undertake.

-Tap water in Papeete is considered safe to drink.
-It is recommended, however, that you boil all drinking water or drink only bottled water in rural areas.
+The government authority, Centre d'Hygiène et de la Salubrité Publique (CHSP) provides advice on the quality of tap water in French Polynesia.
+Tap water in Papeete is generally considered safe to drink.
+It is recommended, however, that you boil all drinking water or drink only bottled water outside of Papeete

-Mosquito-borne diseases: An outbreak of chikungunya virus has caused a number of deaths in French Polynesia.
-Outbreaks of dengue fever are common during the warm wet months of February to May.
-It is strongly recommended you take precautions against being bitten by mosquitoes, including using an insect repellent, wearing loose fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
+Mosquito-borne diseases may be present, including dengue fever, and filariasis (mainly in rural areas).
+There has been historical outbreaks of chikungunya and zika virus (See Zika Virus bulletin).
+Outbreaks of dengue fever and influenza-like illness are common during the warmer and wetter months of the year.
+Take precautions against being bitten by mosquitoes, including using an insect repellent, wearing loose fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
 Seek medical advice if you have a fever.
 Local authorities have dengue fever and chikungunya virus prevention measures in place.
-For further information see the WHO's fact sheets on dengue and chikungunya.
-The mosquito-borne disease filariasis also occurs, particularly in rural areas.
+For further information see the WHO's fact sheets on

 Where to get help

-In an emergency, you can contact the police on 17, ambulance on 15 and 18 for fire.
+In an emergency, you can contact the police on 17, ambulance on 15 and fire brigade18.
 You should also obtain a police report when reporting a crime.

 If the matter relates to complaints about tourism services or products, contact the service provider directly.